SamuelGreenrod/Prophage_movement/README.md

 # Installation

 At the moment there is no conda or pip installation.
-Therefore just download the scripts to the appropriate working directories.
+Therefore, please just download the scripts to the appropriate working directories.

 # Generating bed files